iuscl-ide/static-catalog/static-catalog-generator/src-docs/help/generate.md

 * For already created controls to be filled with data
 * As an entry for a templating system

-By default **Static-Catalog** supports the "Liquid" template system and if a ".liquid" file is provided then the application will execute the template inside of it, on the data from **static-catalog-page.json** file
+By default **static-Catalog** supports the "Liquid" template system and if a ".liquid" file is provided then the application will execute the template inside of it, on the data from **static-catalog-page.json** file

 [![Sample 1]( ../screenshots/static-catalog--sample-1.png)]( ../screenshots/static-catalog--sample-1.png)